jokecamp/jokecamp.com/_posts/2014-03-08-guide-to-football-and-soccer-data-and-apis.markdown

     api/?Action=fixtures&comp_id=1024&&match_date=[DATE_IN_d.m.Y_FORMAT]&APIKey=####
     api/?Action=commentaries&APIKey=###&match_id=[MATCH_ID]

-[ESPN API](http://developer.espn.com/docs) has an API for registered users (free).
-You can get a list of all the players in the EPL.
-However they are very limited in their data.
-They restrict all fixtures and scores to "strategic partners."
-However, you can get lists of players and teams.

 [opta Playground](http://www.optasports.com/playground-section.aspx) has a developer program that provides very limited access to historical data.
 The site reads "Opta can provide data for programmers wishing to develop a mobile app or website with selected historical data available to download."
 You have to request permission in an email.
 I applied and they sent me the xml data set for 10 rounds of games from the start of the 2007/2008 Bundesliga 2.
 The more detailed game data had either x,y coordinates of game events.
 A very impressive dataset but it felt more like an advertisement.
 The data provided I had no interest in and I'm not sure why an indie developer would spend time working on a data set they could never afford.

-[StatsFC](https://statsfc.com/) used to have an restful JSON API of all EPL scores and fixtures.
-It was about $8 us dollars a month but was recently shut down.
-There is no doubt it was related to data rights.
-See their [official statement](https://statsfc.com/statements).

 ### Other